oracle/node-oracledb/doc/api.md

 }
 ```

-It is generally more efficient to fetch multiple rows at a time using `getRows()`:
+It is generally more efficient to fetch multiple rows at a time using `getRows()1:

 ```javascript
 var numRows = 10;  // number of rows to return from each call to getRows()